-Since instructors would not know which students were receiving federal financial aid, NP warnings would be indicated for any students whose attendance did not meet DoE participatory attendance guidelines.
+Since instructors would not know which students were receiving federal financial aid, NP warnings would be indicated for any students whose participation did not meet DoE participatory attendance guidelines.
 The NP warning should be listed ahead of any W warning; an NP warning would preclude the selection of any other warning.

-REGIS would be programmed to forward the names/RUIDs of those students receiving NP warnings to the appropriate Financial Aid office.
+REGIS would be programmed to forward the names/RUIDs of those students receiving NP warnings, as well as the specific course for which the NP has been submitted, to the appropriate Financial Aid office.
 Financial Aid would identify those students receiving financial aid and would contact those students directly.